 One of the turning points in Duhem’s career occurred during academic year 1884–85, while he was only a third-year student.
 Duhem presented a thesis in physics for his doctorate.
 The thesis, on thermodynamic potential, Le potentiel thermodynamique et ses applications à la mécanique chimique et à l’étude des phénomènes électriques, was rejected by a panel composed of three scholars: the physicist Gabriel Lippmann and the mathematicians Charles Hermite and Emile Picard.
 The panel, chaired by Lippmann, seems to have made a political decision.
 The prestigious French scientific publisher, Hermann, published a version of the thesis the following year.
 Duhem defended another thesis in applied mathematics, on the theory of magnetization by induction, Sur l’aimantation par influence, and received his doctorate in October 1888; this time, the physicist Edmond Bouty, the mathematician Gaston Darboux, and the mathematician-physicist Henri Poincaré constituted the panel that accepted the dissertation.
 It would be difficult to understand fully these events without delving deeply into the social, cultural, and intellectual context of France at the end of the nineteenth century.
 At a time when French scientists were predominantly liberal and anti-clerical, Duhem was openly conservative and deeply religious; he was also stubborn and often contentious.
 The structure of French academia was surely also a factor in the affair.
 However, the specific motives generally cited in the case were Lipmann’s “jealousy” and the fact that Duhem’s thesis refuted the principle of maximum work: that chemical changes tend spontaneously to produce maximum heat.
 It was one of the cherished theses of Marcellin Berthelot, Lippmann’s friend and a significant power in the French scientific establishment.
 It was reported that Berthelot had said: “This young man will never teach in Paris.”
 Berthelot’s edict came true.
 Duhem spent his academic career in provincial universities far from Paris, the center of academic life in France.
 His teaching positions brought him from Lille, then briefly to Rennes, then to Bordeaux for the remainder of his life, but never to Paris.

 Duhem assumed the position of Maitre de Conférences at the Faculté des Sciences at Lille in October 1887.
 There he met Adèle Chayet, whom he married in October 1890.
 Their daughter Hélène was born in September 1891.
 Tragically, Adèle died in childbirth the following summer; the newborn child also did not survive.
 Duhem never remarried.
 He left the upbringing of Hélène to his mother who lived with him after his father Pierre-Joseph died.
 The situation in Lille soured for Duhem.
 Never one to back off from a dispute, he fought with the Dean of his faculty over a minor issue: an assistant had failed to unlock the door of Duhem’s laboratory for his students during their licentiate examinations.
 The assistant complained about his mistreatment by Duhem to the Dean, who requested that the assistant write a letter of apology; Duhem rejected the apology and took issue with the Dean, who then brought the matter to the Rector, adding further complaints against Duhem.
 The minor issue having escalated to immense proportions, Duhem requested and received a change of positions at the end of academic year 1893.
 During these formative years, Duhem worked very hard on his science.
 He published six books: a two-volume work on hydrodynamics, elasticity, and acoustics, his lectures on electricity and magnetism, in three volumes, and an introduction to physical chemistry.
-Duhem was one of the first to appreciate the work of W. J. Gibbs, writing the earliest critical examination of Gibbs’ “On the Equilibrium of Heterogeneous Substances” in 1887 and later promoting the French translation of Gibbs’ works (Duhem 1907).
+Duhem was one of the first to appreciate the work of W. J. Gibbs, writing the earliest critical examination of Gibbs’ “On the Equilibrium of Heterogeneous Substances” in 1887 and later promoting the French translation of Gibbs’ works (Duhem 1907); for an English translation of Duhem’s 1887 essay on Gibbs and his Commentaries on the Principles of Thermodynamics, 1892–1894, see Duhem [CPT].

 In October 1893, Duhem left Lille for Rennes.
 He lasted only one year, leaving for Bordeaux in October 1894.
 He was hoping for a position in Paris.
 The prodigious quantity and quality of his publications in many fields of science, the philosophy of science, and the history of science were not able to change his situation.
 Very late in life, he was approached about the newly created chair in the History of Science at the Collège de France, but he refused to be a candidate for it.
 The proud and stubborn Duhem told his daughter: “I am a theoretical physicist.
 Either I will teach theoretical physics at Paris or else I will not go there.”